February 13, 2016

 The success of Jimmy O’s Bait and Tackle is attributed to a fundamental business philosophy that is customer oriented.
 Jimmy O’s Bait and Tackle continuously expands its inventory to appeal to a broad base of customers and strives to provide the latest fishing equipment and accessories.

-Jimmy O’s Bait & Tackle recently moved to 3295 Fairfield Ave. in Bridgeport.
+Jimmy O’s Bait & Tackle shop may be found at 3295 Fairfield Ave. in Bridgeport.

 Nutmeg TU will hold pizza and movie night Tuesday, April 21, at 7 p.m. at Port 5, 69 Brewster St., Bridgeport.